Lucas-Summers/mytar/README.md

 Additional flags:
 - `v`: verbose program output
-- `S`: strict in interpretation of the POSIX standard
+- `S`: strict in interpretation of the Ustar POSIX standard